Trailze/sdk_demo_ios/README.md

 A barebones demo app to get started with the Trailze SDK on iOS

 ## Installation instructions
 - Make sure you have your Mapbox and Trailze access keys.
+You can get your free Trailze access key here: https://account.trailze.com.

 - Clone this repo.